Illustration by Jennifer Tapias Derch

 Accurately forecasting demand helps your business stock the correct amount of inventory for busy peak seasons when demand is soaring and make adjustments when demand is lower.

-A robust inventory management system can analyze historical inventory and sales data to accurately forecast demand in future seasons.
+A robust IMS can analyze historical inventory and sales data to accurately forecast demand in future seasons.
 Depending on the system you choose, it may use casual forecasting or time series techniques.

 Inventory management systems that synchronize with POS (point of sale) systems are essential for maintaining accurate inventory records across all sales channels.
 This integration is particularly important for retailers with multiple physical store locations.
 Any time an item is sold in-store, your inventory management system will automatically update its stock levels in real -time.

 Employees don’t need to spend time doing manual stock counts.
 Plus, automatically synchronizing your data like this helps reduce human error impacting your records.